chrhuettner/whackABeer/BACKEND_TUTORIAL.md

 The Network connection of the client receives the message and passes it to the ResponseLogic.

-The logic then tries to send the message to the client response handler if a handler with this message type got registered.
+The response logic then tries to send the message to the client response handler if a handler with this message type got registered.

 Otherwise it retries it several times with 100ms delay (For transitionary UI delays).

 The client response handler calls the Client Response object of matching message type.

 The reponse object then sends a message back to the server to complete the Ping.
-It may also use the AppCompatActivity to influence the UI.
+It also uses the AppCompatActivity to influence the UI to display the toast "Received ping from server".

+The server receives this message in the network connection class which passes the message to the reponse logic which passes the message to the host response object with matching message type (again, with retry capability for transitionary UI delays of the host).

+The host reponse object then displays a toast "Received ping from client".